aerogear/uniforms-ionic/README.md

 # Basic usage

+`uniforms` is a plugin for React to be able to create dynamic forms with built-in state management and form validation. `uniforms` provides you with simple re-usable form components which allows for rapid prototyping and cleaner React components.

 ### 1. Install the required packages

 To start using uniforms, we have to install three independent packages: